MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-live-events/what-are-teams-live-events.md

 ## Overview

-With Teams lives events, users in your organization can broadcast video and meeting content to large online audiences.
+With Teams live events, users in your organization can broadcast video and meeting content to large online audiences.

 Microsoft 365 live events bring live video streaming to a new level.
 Live events encourage connection throughout the entire engagement lifecycle with attendees before, during, and after live events.
 You can create a live event wherever your audience, team, or community resides, using Microsoft Stream, Teams, or Yammer.